HPE-Legobricks/cal-eStore/README.md

 **Research**

-The product owner and team
+The product manager and team
-researched current tool features to identify pros and cons and apply learnings to the prototype design.
+researched current tool features, identified pros and cons, and applied what was learned to the prototype design.
 The team also collaborated with the product team at HP Inc.—associates of Enterprise Services—to shape the content of the prototype, including how the products should be displayed, the specific product